 We seem to be caught, then, between three almost equally bad choices.
-Either we relegate to ourselves the authority to determine what's right and wrong everywhere in the world, or we relegate to ourselves the authority to determine who holds legitimate authority everywhere in the world, or we give up on making moral judgments entirely.
+Either we relegate to ourselves the authority to determine what's right and wrong everywhere in the world, or we relegate to ourselves the authority to determine who holds legitimate authority everywhere in the world, or we give up on making moral judgments of any kind.

 Could things really be so bleak?
 It seems to me there is a way out.
 It starts with the recognition that there are two problems here-a conceptual problem and a political problem-that we would do well not to conflate.
 After all, there's nothing intrinsically oppressive about universalism.
 If a Tibetan Buddhist like the Dalai Lama claims the right to make judgments about America based on privileged access to universal spiritual truths, Americans rarely feel they are thus the victims of a terrible injustice.
 Some might find it inspiring, others might find it ridiculous: but no one is likely to feel particularly oppressed.
 This is because the Dalai Lama holds no power over them.
 The real problem, it seems to me, is not with the mere fact of universalistic judgments, but with the existence of a global apparatus of bureaucratic control, backed up by a whole panoply of forms of physical and economic violence, that can enforce those judgments: whether by imposing itself directly, or by reserving to itself the power to recognize what are legitimate groups and who are their legitimate representatives, anywhere in the world.
 If one accepts that some such apparatus is inevitable, then, yes, we have little choice but to agonize over the moral quandaries it creates.
 But there is an alternative: we can ask what it would take to eliminate such coercive structures entirely.
 To do so would mean asking a very different set of questions.
 First and foremost, on what basis can one hold these structures to be intrinsically illegitimate?
-It is here that the existence of terms like tsindriana becomes so important, because they demonstrate not only that the authority is burdens on one's shoulders or one's head.
-The underlying structure of ideas about speaking and carrying might have been so deeply embedded that it tended to shape even dreamlike, unconscious states (as we've seen in the case of mediums above).
-For any individual, oppression was a potentially universal abstract principle, a particularly Malagasy set of cultural practices, and a unique collection of very personal memories-all at the same time.
+It is here that the existence of terms like tsindriana becomes so important, because they demonstrate not only that the authority is always contested, everywhere-but even more, because they suggest that the ways in which it is contested, even down to popular metaphors and images, are often surprisingly similar.
+They hold out the possibility that even if no consensus on such questions exists now-even though there's probably nothing everyone on earth currently agrees on-there is at least the possibility for such an agreement in the future.
+After all, what is most essential about human beings is not what they are at any given moment, but what they have the capacity to become.